alexreyes/Celo-Crowdfunding-Tutorial-2/README.md

 Now that we've deployed our Celo crowdfunding smart contract on Celo, we can move on to interacting with it.
 In the next tutorial, we'll interact with our smart contract by creating new crowdfunding projects and donating to them.

-Feel free to review the [source code](https://github.com/alexreyes/Celo-Crowdfunding-Tutorial-2) for this tutorial on Github.
 ## Common Errors & Solutions

-If you run into errors at any point, feel free to ask on the Celo channel on the Figment Learn discord server.
+If you run into any problems, feel free to ask on the [Figment Learn Discord](https://discord.gg/f5YuEsQTAx).
+You can also view the source code [here](https://github.com/alexreyes/Celo-Crowdfunding-Tutorial-2).
 In any case, here are some common errors you may encounter.

 If you get the following error: